Region 9 covers a portion of King County. It consists of the Auburn, Federal Way, Highline, Kent, Renton, Tukwila and Tahoma school districts.

 Service delivery team members are volunteers who provide support to PTA leaders in the region.
 The function of the region service delivery team is to promote the purposes of WSPTA; to assist in carrying out service, training and support to the local PTAs and councils within the region.
 A main responsibility of the team is to coordinate leadership development opportunities for local PTAs and councils in the region through conferences, workshops, and other training opportunities.
 Anyone interested in helping out at the region level should contact the region director.
 Learn more here.

 Washington State PTA is currently receiving and reviewing applications.
 Service delivery team member names and contact information will be posted here once they are approved.
+In the meantime, you may email the region director.

 Region 9 Director